dogweather/forkful/content/en/java/html-and-the-web/sending-an-http-request-with-basic-authentication.md

 ---
 date: 2024-01-20 18:02:01.895683-07:00
-description: "Sending an HTTP request with basic authentication involves adding a\
-  \ header with a username and password to access a protected resource.
-Programmers\
-  \ use it\u2026"
+description: 'How to: Java makes it pretty straightforward to send HTTP requests with basic authentication using the `HttpURLConnection` class.
+Here''s a quick example.'
 lastmod: '2024-03-13T22:44:59.972195-06:00'
 model: gpt-4-1106-preview
-summary: Sending an HTTP request with basic authentication involves adding a header with a username and password to access a protected resource.
+summary: Java makes it pretty straightforward to send HTTP requests with basic authentication using the `HttpURLConnection` class.
 title: Sending an HTTP request with basic authentication
 weight: 45
 ---